markjeromecruz/AI-Productivity/README.md

 An AI-powered productivity tracker that uses your webcam to monitor work habits and provide intelligent insights.
 Built with SmolVLM for real-time activity detection and local analytics for comprehensive productivity analysis.

+> **🙏 Credits**: This project is based on the excellent [SmolVLM real-time webcam demo](https://github.com/ngxson/smolvlm-realtime-webcam) by [@ngxson](https://github.com/ngxson).
+The original demo has been transformed into a comprehensive productivity tracking application with enhanced UI, activity categorization, and local analytics.

 ## ✨ Features

 - **🔍 Real-time Activity Detection**: Monitors 5 distinct activity types with laptop-optimized detection